-Retirement plans are among the benefits that employers most commonly offer their employees.
-Some employers take their retirement offerings a step further by offering 401(k) employer matching, which incentivizes employees to participate by adding money into their retirement savings based on how much they are contributing each pay period.
+Retirement plans are among the benefits employers most commonly offer their employees.
+Some employers take their retirement offerings a step further by offering 401(k) employer matching, which incentivizes employees to participate in the company’s 401(k) plan by adding money into their retirement savings based on how much they contribute each pay period.

-If you’re thinking about opening retirement accounts for your team or just want to improve your existing 401(k) options, you may want to consider setting up a 401(k) employer match as well.
-Before doing so, though, you should have a clear understanding of what 401(k) employer matching is, what the benefits are and how you should operate your 401(k) matching program.
+If you’re thinking about opening retirement accounts for your team, want to improve your existing 401(k) options, or are in need of a new 401(k) plan for a startup, you should consider setting up a 401(k) employer match.
+Before doing so, though, you need a clear understanding of what 401(k) employer matching is, what the benefits are and how you should operate your matching program.

 Editor’s note: Looking for the right employee retirement plan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 401(k) employer matching is the process by which an employer contributes to an employee’s retirement account based on the employee’s contributions.
 Employers tend to set their 401(k) contribution limits based on the employee’s annual salary.
 In other words, an employer’s contribution rate may be at most a certain percentage of the employee’s salary.
 For example, an employer may be willing to match 50% of an employee’s contribution, up to 6% of their annual salary.
 So, if the employee contributed 6% to their 401(k) plan, the employer would contribute an additional 3% to the employee’s retirement savings.

 Rarely, some employers instead set a contribution limit of a predetermined dollar amount that’s unrelated to the employee’s annual salary.
 In either case, these contributions are typically made per pay period and reflected on the employee’s paycheck.

 401(k) employer matching is when an employer also contributes to an employee’s retirement account based on the amount the employee contributes.